 - Click to select the main View block.

-- In the right sidebar, expand the Query Filter section.
+- In the right sidebar, expand the Content Selection section and look under its Query Filter subsection.

 - Click Add a filter and in the dialog that appears, select what to filter by.